chuckstack/chuckstack.github.io/src-ls/success-ai.md

 - User Asks: "check in Anita"
 - System Responds: "process completed successfully - Anita is checked it"

-Because work instructions can also document short codes, a superuser would simply type the following to eliminate wasted time and effort:
+Because work instructions can also document short codes, a [superclerk](./terminology.md#superclerk) would simply type the following to eliminate wasted time and effort:

 - User Asks: "ci anita"
 - System Responds: "process completed successfully - Anita is checked it"